In this Trust, they trust

 Changing narratives

-Concurring that we need several NGOs working together to help improve the lives of millions of people in India, Snigdha clarifies that highlighting the work of SST is not intended to take away anything from the achievements of other NGOs.
-“As an organisation, SST is very open to collaboration and is eager to share their model and their learning over the past 25 years with others.
-I too would be happy to share such stories of service,” she says.
-And we, of course, can’t wait to tell them! ‘
+Concurring that we need several NGOs working together to help improve the lives of millions of people in India, she clarifies that highlighting the work of SST is not intended to take away anything from the achievements of other NGOs.